Covington, Washington

 Covington is a city in King County, Washington, United States.
-The population was 20,777 at the time of the 2020 census.
-Prior to the 2010 census, Covington was counted as part of Covington-Sawyer-Wilderness CDP.
+The population was 20,777 at the 2020 census, and was estimated to be 21,567 in 2024.

 History

+Covington was founded in 1900 at a Northern Pacific Railway stop and grew into a suburban bedroom community in the late 20th century.
+It was incorporated as a city on August 31, 1997.

 The area presently known as Covington was originally known as Jenkins Prairie.
-Between 1899 and 1900 the Northern Pacific Railway built a cut-off between Auburn and Kanaskat, improving the company's primary east–west route across Stampede Pass.
-Richard Covington, a surveyor for the Northern Pacific Railroad worked out of Fort Vancouver establishing the line through western Washington to complete the line from St. Paul, Minnesota, to Auburn.
-According to the NP's construction records at the University of Montana's K. Ross Toole Archives, the primary contractors were banker Horace C. Henry of Seattle, Washington, and long-time railroad contractor Nelson Bennett of Tacoma, Washington, the NP's prime contractor for Stampede Tunnel, which he completed in 1888.
-The project engineer in Auburn was George Allen Kyle.
-The NP's principal assistant engineer in Tacoma, overseeing both Kyle and Bennett's work, was Charles S. Bihler.
+Between 1899 and 1900, the Northern Pacific Railway built the Palmer Cutoff between Auburn and Palmer to improve the company's primary east–west rail route across Stampede Pass.
+Richard Covington, a surveyor for the Northern Pacific, worked out of Fort Vancouver establishing the line from St. Paul, Minnesota, to Auburn.

-In 1900, during the building of the Palmer Cut-Off from Kanaskat to Auburn, the Northern Pacific installed at 2,850-foot passing track, a 700-foot loading track, a second class section house (which broke down to $1,000 for construction, $100 for an outhouse, and $50 for furnishings), a 24-man bunkhouse, a box tank and standpipe for watering steam locomotives at Covington.
-By 1908 the tiny village was home to the Covington Lumber Company, which had set up a mill capable of cutting 85,000 board feet of timber a day.
-No photograph is known to exist of the station at this site, apparently built after the cut-off construction.
-It operated on and off until the Great Depression and was removed in 1941.
+In 1900, during the building of the Palmer Cutoff, the Northern Pacific built several facilities in Covington.
+These included a 2,850-foot passing track, a 700-foot loading track, a second-class section house, a 24-man bunkhouse, a box tank, and a standpipe for watering steam locomotives.
+By 1908, the settlement was also home to the Covington Lumber Company, which had set up a mill capable of cutting 85,000 board feet of timber a day.
+NP's operations at Covington continued until the Great Depression; the facilities were then removed in 1941.

-A school district was established in 1937.
-Over the years the area grew as an unincorporated area of Kent.
-A vote to incorporate Covington as a city was passed on November 6, 1996, the same day as a similar measure creating neighboring Maple Valley.
-Covington was officially incorporated as a city on August 31, 1997.
+Dairies replaced lumber as the predominant industry in the Covington area by the 1920s; several irrigation canals were dug from local creeks to provide water during dry periods.
+A school district for Covington was established in 1937.
+Over the years, the area grew as an unincorporated area outside of Kent and was designated as a suburban development hub by the county government.
+A local citizens' group formed to incorporate Covington as its own city to control development planning; an attempt to also include Lake Meridian in the proposed city failed and it was instead annexed by Kent.
+The vote to incorporate Covington as a city passed on November 6, 1996, the same day a similar measure created neighboring Maple Valley.
+Covington was officially incorporated as a city on August 31, 1997, and had approximately 12,200 residents at the time.

 Geography

 Covington is located in southern King County.
 The city is surrounded by Kent to the west, Auburn to the southwest, and Maple Valley to the east.
+Pipe Lake is located in Covington and adjacent Maple Valley.